julietteBergoend/plumcot-prodigy/plumcot_prodigy/README.md

 Prodigy displays all the sentences in the current episode with confidence index under _x_, and allows to select parts of the sentence to delete (if so).
 Left and right contexts are displayed but with forbidden selection.

 #### Usage
-1. Create a new database
+1. Create a new database.
 Recommended name for your database : data_didascalies
 2. Lauch the recipe :
 ```bash
 (plumcot-prodigy) plumcot-prodigy$ prodigy check_didascalies.py data_didascalies <show_name> <season> <episode> <confidence_index> -F plumcot_prodigy/check_didascalies.py